SiRi13/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 3. Submission code is usable and readable

-The model.py file contains the code for training and saving the convolution neural network.
-The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.
+The **model.py** file contains the code for training and saving the convolutional neural network.

 ### Model Architecture and Training Strategy

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+My model consists of a three layer convolutional neural network with layer depths of 16, 32 and 64 and a 3x3 kernel as well as an *relu* activation.
+Each is followed by a pooling layer with standard 2x2 pooling (**model.py** lines 39-44).

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+After flatten the last pooling layer in line 45 I added three fully connected layer with 500, 100 and 20 units with *relu* activation respectively.
+Dense layer one and two are followed by 50% dropouts whereas after dense layer three the output dense layer follows right away (**model.py** lines 46-52).

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+The model contains dropout layers in order to reduce overfitting (**model.py** lines 47 and 49).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated on different data sets to ensure that the model was not overfitting (**model.py** line 14).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an _Adam_ optimizer, so the learning rate was not tuned manually (**model.py** line 54).

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+At first I only used one lap of driving as intended and one lap of driving in the opposite direction.

-For details about how I created the training data, see the next section.
+To improve the driving through turns and over the bridge I added two additional sets of data for those specific parts of the first track.
+In the end I trained on two full laps of each direction, two sets of bridge data and two sets of turns data.
+Adding the Udacity provided data set did not improve the result and I excluded it.

 ### Model Architecture and Training Strategy

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+I started with an similar implementation as the original NVIDIA network, which did not yield any positive results.
+The car usually made the first turn and crossed the bridge but had always problems with the second turn, which does not have the same border as the rest of the track.
+After this setback I tried using the same network architecture as I used in my Traffic Sign Project.
+The validation and training losses looked better and so was the driving of the car.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.